 Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

-Even if you’ve heard of frame rate, it can be hard to know what frame rate would be best for your videos.
-There are, after all, many factors to take into account when choosing a frame rate.
+Even if you’ve heard of frame rate, it can be hard to know what would be best for your videos.
+Many factors need to be taken into account when choosing the best one for your video.

 Edit your own videos like a Pro